 - Say that sentence to yourself, out loud if possible.

 The first few times will feel ridiculous.
 That feeling is the practice working.
-You are training your nervous system to recognize a different kind of internal voice.
+You are training your nervous system to recognize a different kind of internal voice, and the discomfort is the unfamiliarity itself.
+Within a week, the practice starts to feel less foreign.
+Within two weeks, it starts to come naturally in some situations without effort.

 Week 3